What happens if you drink alcohol after gastric sleeve?

 Precautions to take when drinking alcohol after gastric sleeve surgery

-There are several precautions you should take when drinking alcohol after a gastric sleeve procedure.
+There are several precautions you should take when drinking alcohol after gastric sleeve:

-Are gastric sleeve patients at a higher risk for alcohol use disorders?
+Are gastric sleeve patients at a higher risk for alcohol abuse disorders?

 A percentage of people develop an alcohol use disorder after gastric sleeve surgery.
 Some resources suggest that in many cases, obesity is caused by an addiction to food, and after bariatric surgery, the addiction is still present but is transferred to another substance, such as alcohol.
 However, if that were true, most if not all cases of bariatric surgery would end in addiction or substance use disorders.